ShafiiRJuma/30-Days-Challenge-Data-Analysis/Day1.md

 ### Key Objectives:

 Crime Frequency Analysis by Location and Time – Identify high-crime areas and determine times with elevated crime rates to assess risk patterns.
-Demographic Analysis of Victimization – Examine if specific age groups, genders, or ethnicities are disproportionately affected by particular crimes, which can help inform targeted community outreach and support services.
+Demographic Analysis of Victimization – Examine if specific age groups, genders, or ethnicities are disproportionately affected by particular crimes, which can help inform targeted community outreach and support services.<br>
 Note: These are the overall objectives for the analysis.
 Today's focus is on preparing a clean and organized dataset for further exploration, EDA, and visualization in later stages.

 ![Before and After](https://github.com/ShafiiRJuma/30-Days-Challenge-Data-Analysis/blob/main/BeforeAndAfter1.jpg)